 Stefan D. Loren, Ph.D.
 Dr. Loren has served as a director of the Company since June 2015.
 Dr. Loren is currently a managing director with Oppenheimer and Company's healthcare investment banking group, a position he has held since November 2017.
 Prior to this position, he was the founder and managing member of Loren Capital Strategy (LCS), a strategic consulting and investment firm focused on life science companies since February 2014.
 Prior to LCS, he headed the life science practice of Westwicke Partners, a healthcare-focused consulting firm from July 2008 to February 2014.
 Prior to joining Westwicke, he worked as an Analyst/Portfolio Manager with Perceptive Advisors, a health care hedge fund, and MTB Investment Advisors, a long-term oriented family of equity funds.
 His focus areas included biotechnology, specialty pharmaceuticals, life science tools, and health care service companies.
 Prior to moving to the buy side, Dr. Loren was Managing Director, Health Care Specialist/Desk Analyst for Legg Mason where he discovered, evaluated, and communicated investment opportunities in the health care area to select clients.
 In addition, he assisted both advising management teams on strategic options.
-He started his Wall Street career as a sell side analyst at Legg Mason covering biotechnology, specialty pharmaceuticals, life science tools, pharmaceuticals, and chemistry outsourcing companies.
-In his research career, Dr. Loren was an early member of Abbott Laboratories Advanced Technologies Division, analyzing and integrating new technological advances in Abbott's pharmaceutical research.
+He started his Wall Street career as a sell side analyst at Legg Mason covering biotechnology, specialty pharmaceuticals, life science tools, pharmaceutical advances in Abbott's pharmaceutical research.
 Prior to that, he was a researcher at The Scripps Research Institute, a nonprofit American medical research facility, working with Nobel Laureate K. Barry Sharpless on novel synthetic routes to chiral drugs.
 Dr. Loren received a doctorate in Organic Chemistry from the University of California at Berkeley and an undergraduate degree in Chemistry from UCSD.
-His scientific work has been featured in Scientific American, Time, Newsweek, and
+His scientific work has been featured in Scientific American, Time, Newsweek, and Discover, as well as other periodicals and journals.
+Dr. Loren's extensive experience in the biotechnology and financial industries make him a highly qualified member of our Board of Direct